cryptogeek/WireguardGUI/README.md

 # WireguardGUI

+For this gui to work, the wireguard official client for Windows has to be installed already.
+You can get it from officiel source or use the included "installWireguardSilent.bat"

 in folder customisationClients you have to set:

 entrepriseInternalTestIP.txt: internal ip adress that the client will ping in the client GUI